-- 1. If the compensation scheme does not apply, the tests for the courses in the programme (see the relevant EER for these courses) will be deemed to have been passed if these tests are concluded with at least a 5.5. - 2.
+- 1. If the compensation scheme, as described in the EER, does not apply, the tests for the courses in the programme (see the relevant EER for these courses) will be deemed to have been passed if these tests are concluded with at least a 5.5.
+For the master program EMPO (mandatory) data points are attached to courses that must be included in the portfolio. - 2.
+For the master program EMPO applies that for examination components, master-1 and master-2, as described in the EER of the program, each in one time 60 credits (EC) are awarded, if the outcome of the portfolio assessment on the relevant examination component, performed by a decision committee in accordance with the decision protocol, is sufficient. - 3.
 Pursuant to Article 7.12b, paragraph 3 of the WHW, the examination board may decide, subject to conditions it will set, that not every interim test needs to be passed to determine that the final examination has been passed.
 The examination board implements this in accordance with Appendices II and III of the EER.

 Article 18.
-Absence of tutorials or practical training sessions during the bachelor and master
+Absence at tutorials or practical training sessions during the bachelor and master

 - 1. A student must attend all the sessions of a curriculum component in order to satisfy its requirements.
 As such, the tutorial group meetings and practical sessions count as a practical exercise (article 7.13, second paragraph under d and t, of the WHW). - 2.
 In the master, as an exception to paragraph 1, a student does not have to attend all tutorial group meetings of a course in order to satisfy the requirements of that course.
 The program director, at the request of the course coordinator, may decide to deviate from this policy and stipulate through the course manual that attendance for the tutorial group meetings of that course is mandatory. - 3.
-At the request of the practicum coordinator, the program director of the master's program may decide to deviate from the policy described in paragraph 1 and determine through the practical manual that attendance for the meetings of a practicum is not mandatory. - 4.
+At the request of the practicum coordinator, the program director of the master program may decide to deviate from the policy described in paragraph 1 and determine through the practical manual that attendance for the meetings of a practicum is not mandatory. - 4.
 If a student is absent, he/she must have a valid reason for this.
 All absences are registered in the digital learning environment.
 A student who arrives late can also be registered as absent.
 This is at the discretion of the lecturer or tutor. - 5.
-Students who missed one or more tutorial group meetings/practical sessions can still satisfy the requirements of a component if he/she attended at least 80% of the tutorial group meetings/practical sessions of the component. - 6.
-For some practicals, one or more sessions are compulsory (so-called 'test meetings').
-If these sessions are missed, the practical training cannot be completed unless it is possible to retake the test meetings. - 7.
-If a student attended all the tutorial group meetings/practical sessions of a component (or, subject to paragraphs 5 and 6, completed one or more alternative assignments) but failed the assessment, he/she does not need to attend the tutorial group meetings/practical sessions again in the next academic year.
-He/she may then only take part in the assessment of the component. - 8.
-A more detailed version of the department's absence policy is included in Appendix III.
-This policy also applies to the faculty's minors.
+Students who missed one or more tutorial group meetings/practical sessions can still satisfy the requirements of a component if he/she attended at least 80% of the tutorial group meetings/practical sessions of the component.7

-&lt;sup>8 If an examination component comprises ≤7 tutorials/practical training sessions, non-attendance of 1 tutorial/session is allowed.
+7 If an examination component comprises ≤7 tutorials/practical training sessions, non-attendance of 1 tutorial/session is allowed.
 If a course comprises more than 7 tutorials/sessions, 2 absences will be allowed.